xuyangy/vim-mark/README.md

     \]

-If you want to switch multiple palettes during runtime, you need to define them as proper palettes:
+If you want to switch multiple palettes during runtime, you need to define them as proper palettes.
+a) To add your palette to the existing ones, do this _after_ the default palette has been defined (e.g. in ~/.vim/after/plugin/mark.vim):

+    if ! exists('g:mwPalettes') " (Optional) guard if the plugin isn't properly installed. finish
+    endif

     let g:mwPalettes['mypalette'] = [
     \   { 'ctermbg':'Cyan', 'ctermfg':'Black', 'guibg':'#8CCBEA', 'guifg':'Black' },
     \   ...
     \]
     let g:mwPalettes['other'] = [ ... ]

+    " Make it the default; you cannot use g:mwDefaultHighlightingPalette here, as the Mark plugin has already been initialized:
+    MarkPalette mypalette

+b) Alternatively, you can completely override all built-in palettes in your
+   vimrc:

+    let g:mwDefaultHighlightingPalette = {
+    \   'mypalette': [
+    \       { 'ctermbg':'Cyan', 'ctermfg':'Black', 'guibg':'#8CCBEA', 'guifg':'Black' },
+    \       ...
+    \   ]
+    \}

+    " Make it the default:
     let g:mwDefaultHighlightingPalette = 'mypalette'

-To add your palette to the existing ones, do this after the default palette has been defined, e.g. in .vim/after/plugin/mark.vim).
-Alternatively, you can also completely redefine all available palettes in .vimrc.

 The search type highlighting (in the search message) can be changed via: